mosra/m.css/doc/doxygen.rst

-                                        corresponding to output file name :py:`compound.url`                      Compound URL (or where this file will be saved) :py:`compound.name`                     Compound name :py:`compound.templates`                Template specification.
+                                        corresponding to output file name :py:`compound.url`                      Compound URL (or where this file will be saved) :py:`compound.include`                  Corresponding :cpp:`#include` statement
+                                        to use given compound.
+Set only for classes or namespaces that are all
+                                        defined in a single file.
+See
+                                        `Include properties`_ for details.
+:py:`compound.name`                     Compound name
+:py:`compound.templates`                Template specification.
 Set only for
                                         classes.
 See `Template properties`_ for